-We, using only 20 expensive sELM runs, fast build an accurate surrogate system of 42660 GPPs at 1422 locations for 30 years.
-Therefore, for a data-model integration problem with the QoIs within the spatial and temporal ranges, we can directly extract the information of interest from the surrogate system to advance the analysis.
-The best-performing NN generated from our method gives an overall accurate prediction of the 42660 GPPs with averaged MSE of 0.02 and R^2 scores of 0.93.
+Using only 20 expensive sELM runs, we quickly build an accurate surrogate system of 42 660 GPPs at 1422 locations for 30 years.
+Therefore, for a data-model integration problem with QoIs within given spatial and temporal ranges, we can directly extract the information of interest from the surrogate system to advance the analysis.
+The best-performing NN generated from our method gives an overall accurate prediction of the 42 660 GPPs with averaged MSE of 0.02 and $R^2$ scores of 0.93.
 When using the subset of the surrogate system for data-model integration studies, it is desired to analyze the surrogate accuracy at individual locations for specific times.

-Figure 9 shows averaged R^2 scores over 30 years at 1422 locations.
+Figure 9 shows averaged $R^2$ scores over 30 years at 1422 locations.
 The figure indicates that the surrogate accuracy is not uniformly good for all the locations.
-We observe that most locations have R^2 scores above 0.9 with the best R^2 score of 0.96, and about 100 locations have R^2 scores below 0.90 with the smallest R^2 score of 0.79.
-We highlight the locations having zero GPP simulations in blue circles and find that these locations generally have poor predictions with low R^2 scores.
-Connecting to Figure 2 where we label the locations in column-wise from south to north and from west to east, we identify that those locations with zero GPPs are mostly located in the north where the temperature is relatively low and annual GPPs tend to be zero for parameter samples.
-We pick 3 locations to closely evaluate the surrogate accuracy (Figure 9).
-Location 1046 has the best prediction with the highest R^2 score, location 1345 has the worst prediction accuracy, and location 428 performs best among the locations with zero GPP simulations.
-Figure
+We observe that most locations have $R^2$ scores above 0.9, with the best $R^2$ score of 0.96, and about 100 locations have $R^2$ scores below 0.90 with the smallest $R^2$ score of 0.79.
+We highlight the locations having zero GPP simulations in blue circles and find that these locations generally have poor predictions with low $R^2$ scores.
+Referring to Fig. 2, where we label the locations column-wise from south to north and from west to east, we identify the locations with zero GPPs as mostly located in the north where the temperature is relatively low and annual GPPs tend to be zero for parameter samples.

-10 shows annual GPP simulations based on sELM and NN-based surrogate in evaluating the
+We pick three locations to closely evaluate the surrogate accuracy (Fig. 9).
+Location 1046 has the best prediction with the highest $R^2$ score, location 1345 has the worst prediction accuracy, and location 428 performs best among the locations with zero GPP simulations.
+Figure 10 shows annual GPP simulations based on sELM and the NN-based surrogate in evaluating the 1000 test data for 30 years at the three locations.
+It can be seen that NN has difficulty fitting zero